tudddorrr/clay/docs/validation.md

 }
 ```

+You can also add a `break` key to your validation conditions.
+If this is set to `true` and the check fails, no further errors will be added to the errors array.

 ## @Required

 @Required extends the @Validate object schema above and allows you to easily map between a request and an entity's expected properties.